keithrbennett/wifiwand/README.md

 ```
 ➜  mac-wifi git:(master) ✗   ./mac-wifi h

-mac-wifi version 1.1.0 -- Available commands are:
+mac-wifi version 1.2.0 -- Available commands are:

 ci                        - connected to Internet (not just wifi on)?
 co[nnect] network-name    - turns wifi on, connects to network-name
 cy[cle]                   - turns wifi off, then on, preserving network selection
 d[isconnect]              - disconnects from current network, does not turn off wifi
 h[elp]                    - prints this help
 i[nfo]                    - prints wifi-related information
-lsp[referred]           - lists preferred (not necessarily available) networks
 lsa[vailable]             - lists available networks
 n[etwork_name]            - name (SSID) of currently connected network
 on                        - turns wifi on
 of[f]                     - turns wifi off
 pa[ssword] network-name   - shows password for preferred network-name
+pr[efnets]                - lists preferred (not necessarily available) networks
 q[uit]                    - exits this program (interactive shell mode only)
-r[m] network-name       - removes network-name from the preferred networks list
+r[mprefnets] network-name - removes network-name from the preferred networks list
 s[hell]                   - opens an interactive pry shell (command line only)
 t[ill]                    - returns when the desired Internet connection state is true.
 Options:
-                          'on'/:on or 'off'/:off
+                            1) 'on'/:on, 'off'/:off, 'conn'/:conn, or 'disc'/:disc
-                          wait interval, in seconds (optional, defaults to 0.5 seconds)
+                            2) wait interval, in seconds (optional, defaults to 0.5 seconds)
 w[ifion]                  - is the wifi on?
 x[it]                     - exits this program (interactive shell mode only)

 When in interactive shell mode:
     * use quotes for string parameters such as method names.